 - Locate the petcock on the radiator and use a wrench to open it.

 - Drain out the coolant into the container you’ve placed underneath the radiator.
 Once fully drained, close the petcock.

 - Fill water into the radiator.
-Note, a damaged or worn out radiator cap should be replaced.
+Note, that a damaged or worn-out radiator cap should be replaced.

 - Disconnect the thermostat so that the coolant doesn’t engage while the sealer is being added.

 - Start your vehicle while your heater and fan are set on high.
 This ensures the water can circulate through the system and drain any remnants of the coolant.

 - Keep an eye on the temperature gauge, and turn off the engine in case it overheats.

 Next, the steps to fill the system with the head gasket sealer…

 - Re-open the petcock and drain out the water completely (the water is contaminated) into a container, just like you drained out the coolant in step 4 above.

 - Close the petcock